swetha3456/VR_Project1_IMT2022018_523_572/report.md

   ![image](https://github.com/user-attachments/assets/f652d025-d3b6-4fea-9047-387ef49fea4c)

-For each paramerets 3 models were trained and compared using plots for accuracy and loss.
+For each parameters 3 models were trained and compared using plots for accuracy and loss.

 ---